 Note: This year the Inter-Counties will include the U15 age group as well as U17 and U19.

 The Junior Championship Presentation will be at the “Junior Do”.
-The venue and date for this are not yet confirmed.
+FRA Junior presentation of awards day is to go ahead on Saturday 2nd October at Sedbergh People's Hall 10.00 - 3.00.
+Booking details and information on how to order your Hoodie and T shirt to follow shortly.
 Please check www.felljunior.org.uk and the FRA Juniors Facebook page for updated information.

 Sponsored by Pete Bland Sports and Bridgedale Socks